Ericson2314/rust-papers/README.md

 Thus, we've moved out of a reference!

 Another crucial example is reborrowing.
-First, its instructive to see how the current and final types of the references are "threaded together".
+First, its instructive to see how the current and residule types of the references are "threaded together".
-The new references's (initial) current type is the old references (previous) current type, and the new reference's final type becomes the old reference's (new) current type.
+The new references's (initial) current type is the old references (previous) current type, and the new reference's residule type becomes the old reference's (new) current type.
 Pictorially this looks like:
 ```
 ('a: 'b)